Frequently Asked Questions

 How will I find out about opportunities?

 DLO staff will contact you directly about opportunities that we believe are particularly well-suited to your skills and interests.
-You will also receive an email twice a month that lists all of the current opportunities.
+You will also receive weekly updates of the current opportunities.
 Simply reply to alert DLO staff of your interest in a particular opportunity.

 Do I have to have experience serving on a Board of Directors?